updated 03/10/2018 | old version available in French / en Français

 2 players: Throw from where you catch, don’t cut for throws but do move to catch them.
 (1) Throw over the goal line at any height, (2) Throw around the far side of the goal [OI], (3) Throw around the inside of the goal [IO]

-3 players: 2v1 – Rolling defender, cutting now encouraged.
+3 players: 2v1 – Rolling defender, off-disc movement now encouraged.
 All players can move freely and pass on either side of the flags, but only passes across the goal line (at any height) count as goals.
-Goals reset a shot clock to prevent stalling, and the shot clock can be counted by the defender from anywhere on the field.
+Goals reset a shot clock (7 seconds) – the shot clock can be counted by the defender from anywhere on the field, and if it runs out then it’s a turnover.